pstroe/chartering-new-realms-2024/chapter1.md

 [^footnote3]: For more information about the structure of the ParlaMint schema visit their [GitHub repository](https://github.com/clarin-eric/ParlaMint).

 The first step was to prepare the corpus root file which contains the metadata about the South African Hansard papers.
-In a next step, a sample xml file was prepared.
-For this purpose, the txt file containing the transcripts of the session of the National Assembly held on 25.02.2020 was selected.
+In a next step, a sample XML file was prepared.
+For this purpose, the tTXTfile containing the transcripts of the session of the National Assembly held on 25.02.2020 was selected.
 A shortened version of around 17 pages was created, containing around three speeches and the introductory conversation of that session.
-This short txt was then converted into an xml file, adhering to the ParlaMint schema.
-It was judged that these 17 pages contained enough variation in speakers and discourse as to provide a wide array of different xml elements and attributes within the xml file to serve as example for the prompts served to the LLMs.
+This short TXT was then converted into an XML file, adhering to the ParlaMint schema.
+It was judged that these 17 pages contained enough variation in speakers and discourse as to provide a wide array of different xml elements and attributes within the XML file to serve as example for the prompts served to the LLMs.

 Example snippet from the converted xml file, showing part of the teiHeader element: